 Here are some of the Pacific Island highlights,

-A wide range of seabird species is found in the Pacific Island archipelago, including the vulnerable fairy tern, the red-footed booby, black-footed booby, and many other species.
+A wide range of seabird species is found in the Pacific Island archipelago, including the vulnerable fairy tern, the red-footed birds, black-footed birds, and many other species.
 Due to their biological richness and endemic wildlife, these islands are classified as a biosphere reserve.
 The enormous Pacific Ocean has a wide array of marine life, such as tropical fish, whales, dugongs, sharks, and sea turtles.

 Pacific Islands are full of interesting historical sites.
 Rapa Nui places such as Easter Island have examples of their ancient culture, including the mysterious MAOIs (giant stone carvings) scattered across the island.
 Petroglyphs and rock paintings are also found on Easter Island and Orongo stone houses.
 Tonga has several historical war sites, including ancient tombs and megalithic stone structures.
 In the Solomon Islands, shipwrecks and sunken aircraft can be found.